Overview

-This document outlines the definitions used in the AWS Excel.
+This article outlines the definitions used in the AWS Microsoft Excel spreadsheet report.

 EC2 Instances Tab